CGATOxford/cgat/doc/cgat.rst

    pip install cgat

 This will install the CGAT scripts and libraries together with the required dependencies.
-See :ref:`Installation Instructions` for dependencies and troubleshooting.
+See :ref:`CGATInstallation` for dependencies and troubleshooting.

 CGAT tools are run from the unix command line.
 Lets assume we have